+Enterprise Creation

-Enterprise Creation Enterprise creation was a thrust area in the last few years and nearly 148,100 family-based enterprises were established last year.
+Enterprise creation was a thrust area in the last few years and nearly 148,100 family-based enterprises were established last year.
 FBEs are enterprises with a capital investment of INR 50,000, while 46 micro-enterprises with an investment outlay of more than INR 50,000 were established.
 4 group-based enterprises in garment, dairy, scented oil, and herbal tea trades were formed and 2 value chains, one each in dairy and garment were also established.

-Gratitude & Resilience for a new world #Relentless&Passionate #Annual Report 2020-21 #Relentless&Passionate Cluster Level Networks and their Role in Community Development Cluster Level Networks (CLN) are women-led federations formed at the local level to provide a common platform for SHG members to come together and build social networks, share experiences, voice problems to Government and other agencies, and even come together to establish businesses.
-CLN is a great platform to give a voice to the individual SHG woman, and leverage their network to build a collective strength that could address their common issues.
+Cluster Level Networks and their Role in Community Development

+Cluster Level Networks (CLN) are womenled federations formed at the local level to provide a common platform for SHG members to come together to build social networks, share experiences, voice problems to Government and other agencies, and even come together for establishing businesses.
+CLN becomes a great platform to give a voice to the individual SHG woman, and leverage their network to build a collective strength that could address their common issues.